-With a quantifiable increase in crime across the United States, and yes, even in our too-close-to-home St. Louis area, Central and Southern Illinois, the number of commercial businesses concerned about thefts and break-ins and searching for preventative security solutions is coincidentally also on a dramatic rise.
+With a quantifiable increase in crime across the United States, and yes, even in the St. Louis Metro Area and Illinois communities, the number of commercial businesses concerned about thefts and break-ins and searching for preventative security solutions is coincidentally also on a dramatic rise.
 It’s not enough to run a business anymore, now business owners are saddled with fighting crime on their home turf to protect their businesses.

 One of the first things business owners who are seeking a security solution for their business search for online is “best video surveillance security camera system.”
 We get this question every day.

 In short, the most reliable and latest in technological innovations is the Avigilon security camera system.
 Avigilon is a division of the long-trusted global security electronics company, Motorola.
 A trusted name with police and fire departments nationwide for decades.

 Many people think of a video security surveillance system as a standalone static camera recording any and all events.
 Some of these systems operate on a continuous recording loop so when there is a security breach or incident, the business owner is forced to watch hours and hours of video to try and identify the exact moment of the crime and perpetrators.

 Fortunately, in the last several years video surveillance camera systems have evolved dramatically, making them much more reliable and streamline because of advanced software artificial intelligence video analytics that can identify and isolate thieves and vandals on camera (literally draw a red box around them), distinguishing them from inanimate objects, passing cars, animals, etc., which often result in false alarms.